jrblevin/pyelw/README.md

       (`taper='hc'`)
 - `ELW` - Exact local Whittle estimator of Shimotsu and Phillips (2005).
 - `TwoStepELW` - Two-step exact local Whittle estimator of Shimotsu (2010).
+- `LWLFC` - Modified local Whittle estimator for low frequency contaminations of Hou and Perron (2014).
+Robust to random level shifts, deterministic level shifts, and trends.

 Each of these classes provides a `fit()` method which requires the data (a NumPy ndarray) and the number of frequencies to use (or `m='auto'` for